 Of course, that’s what delays can do to a mega project.
 Yet they still trigger the same headaches to a property manager of multi-units, like an apartment building.
 If that’s you, keep in mind.
 Delays cost you more than money.
 They spark disputes.
 You could even be slapped with legal claims.

 As a property manager, you know how tricky occupied renovations can be.
 Your crew works like the wind because the tenant is in the unit.
 As your crew kicks up dust and makes noise, the tenant folds his arms, glaring at you like a pro football linebacker.
-So, delays should be avoided like the coronavirus.

 Some delays are beyond your control.
 But let’s look at a few that could affect a flooring installation in a multi-unit.